-Period of investigation.
-In Hungary, starting from 1869, one population census was carried out in each decade.
+Period of Investigation: In Hungary, starting from 1869, one population census was carried out in each decade.
 Therefore, I use data from the 1910 census, as it is the last census providing a picture of the population distribution in Hungary before the border change.
 I combine it with data from the 1930 census, which reflects the population distribution ten years after the border change.
 It needs to be noted that there was a census in 1920 as well, carried out right after the change in borders.
 However, this census is unlikely to reflect all the effects of the border change.
-This is because cities' relative population levels - abstracting from differences in birth and death rates - can only change through migration, and it is unlikely that migration fully took place over a period of months.
+This is because cities' relative population levels-abstracting from differences in birth and death rates-can only change through migration, and it is unlikely that migration fully took place over a period of months.
 Moreover, 1920 city populations are distorted by the fact that about 350,000 ethnic Hungarian refugees, who fled to the country in the previous years, were given temporary accommodation in school buildings and railway cars around railway stations of the largest cities.
-These "railway car towns" gradually disappeared by 1930 (Kontler, 2002).
-Thus, the twenty-year window between 1910 and 1930 seems to be the best choice if one tries to measure the effects of the 1920 border changes on the spatial distribution of population.
-In Appendix A, I rerun the main empirical specifications of Sections 2.3 and 2.4 on data from the 1920 census.
-In line with the argument above, I show in this appendix that the effects of the border change cannot be identified from the 1920 data.
+These "railway car towns" gradually disappeared by 1930 (Kontler 2002).
+Thus, the 20-year window between 1910 and 1930 seems to be the best choice if one tries to measure the effects of the 1920 border changes on the spatial distribution of population.
+In Appendix A, I rerun the main empirical specifications of Sections IC and ID on data from the 1920 census.
+In line with the argument above, I show in this Appendix that the effects of the border change cannot be identified from the 1920 data.

-2.3 Urbanization decreased near the post-1920 border
+C. Urbanization Decreased near the Post-1920 Border

-Hungary underwent a rapid phase of urbanization around the end of the 19th century and the beginning of the 20th century.
-Figure 3 presents the evolution of urbanization (that is, the share of people living in cities) over the post-1920 territory of Hungary between 1890 and 1930.
-As the figure shows, urbanization increased by about 50% during these 40 years, from 23.0% to 33.8%.8 This is almost identical to the increase in urbanization in India over the last four decades (Bhagat, 2011).
+Hungary underwent a rapid phase of urbanization around the end of the nineteenth century and the beginning of the twentieth century.
+Figure 2 presents the evolution of urbanization (that is, the share of people living in cities) over the post-1920 territory of Hungary between 1890 and 1930.
+As the figure shows, urbanization increased by about 50 percent during these 40 years, from 23.0 percent to 33.8 percent.8 This is almost identical to the increase in urbanization in India over the last four decades (Bhagat 2011).